Back to Library

 Circefemale

-The sculptor who creates and awakens the statue, engages in intimate and violent contact with her, and gives her gifts.
+The sculptor who creates and awakens the statue, kisses her, provides gifts, and later disappears.

 Salomefemale